cx-prog-lang/.github/features/README.md

  - [Object Default Value](./auto_default.md): define a custom default value per data type.
  - [Function Type Structure Members](./func_in_struct.md): declare a function type member field in a structure.
  - [Method Call Operator](./method_call.md): call a structure member with a reference to the structure instance as the 0th argument.
- - [Function Alias Structure Members](./func_alias_in_struct.md): declare a function alias in a structure that doesn't take an actual memory space.
+ - [Switch Structure Members](./switch_in_struct.md): declare function aliases ("switches") in a structure that doesn't take up an actual memory space.
- - [Common Object Content Lifecycle Functions](./obj_cont_life.md): define the common functions about the object content's lifecycle.
+ - [Canonical Object Destructor](./obj_dtor.md): define a canonical function to destroy an object per data type.
  - [Type Generic Macro](./type_gen.md): pass data types as the arguments to a data type or a function.
  - [Pointer Bound Checking Compiler Option](./ptr_boundck.md): enable pointer bound checking for every pointer.
  - [Pointer Sanitization Compiler Option](./ptr_sanitize.md): sanitize every pointer to `0` after memory deallocation.